 “Still am,” I replied.

-Now I recalled who he was.
-“No,” I said.
+In that space, I recalled who he was.

 The tension in his face that had marked our previous encounters relaxed into a gentle smile.
 He gave me a firm nod that indicated gratitude and respect.